Ali Dunican - Board Member

 Ali Dunican is an experienced arts manager, currently Executive Director at Quarantine theatre company, Manchester.
 Her experience lies in producing theatre and arts management.
 Ali was General Manager for both outdoor arts experts, Walk the Plank, and experimental arts venue, Greenroom, in Manchester.
 She has a degree in Drama and a post-graduate qualification in Theatre in Prison and Probation, both from the University of Manchester.
 Ali has lived in Stretford for almost 20 years and is keen to support local children and young people to develop an interest in theatre.

-Laura Riley - Secretary
+Laura Riley - Board Member

 Kirsty Thomas - Treasurer

 Kirsty is an accountant by day and is the treasurer for this group.
 Kirsty loves a good spreadsheet and pie charts make her happy!
 It is her job to keep us on the straight and narrow when it comes to financial control and she does this well and is great fun to be around.
 She is a young mum of two boys and lives in neighbouring Urmston, but grew up in Stretford and her parents are still here so she is a frequent visitor to the town.

 Shelly Quinton-Hulme - Chairperson

 Shelly was instrumental in getting this group back running by advertising for people to help run the group.
 Shelly is the Chairperson of the Friends of Victoria Park and has been involved with FOVPs since it's inception.
 She has sat on funding panels both in Stretford and during her career.
 Shelly is a governor at Victoria Park Infant School.
 She is extremely organised, capable and passionate about improving Stretford.
 She works for Network Rail in project management and controls.